shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 ---

-# 4. I would keep Celery initially—but design the scheduler so Temporal can replace it
+# 4. We should keep Celery initially—but design the scheduler so Temporal can replace it

-Your Master already uses:
+Our Master already uses:

 ```text
 Redis
 Celery
 ```

-So I wouldn't immediately introduce another major infrastructure system.
+So I shouldn't immediately introduce another major infrastructure system.

 Initially: